Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writung a script that prints all the groups the current user is part of.
+Writung a script that change the owner of file hello to betty.